encode/django-rest-framework/docs/tutorial/1-serialization.md

 ## Creating a model to work with

 For the purposes of this tutorial we're going to start by creating a simple `Snippet` model that is used to store code snippets.
 Go ahead and edit the  `snippets` app's `models.py` file.
+Note: Good programming practices include comments.
+Although you will find them in our repository version of this tutorial code, we have omitted them here to focus on the code itself.

     from django.db import models
     from pygments.lexers import get_all_lexers